Andra Putnis

 About the Author

-Andra Putnis is an Australian author with Latvian heritage working to tell powerful stories to help us better understand our world and each other.
-Her debut book, Stories My Grandmothers Didn’t Tell Me, reveals the incredible tales of how her two Latvian grandmothers lived through the terror of the Second World War and survived to immigrate to Australia.
-Against the backdrop of our increasingly uncertain world, the book delves into why we need the stories of our grandmothers to better understand where we come from and who we want to be.
-Andra completed a Bachelor of Arts / Law at the Australian National University majoring in History in 2001 and is finalising a Masters Degree specialising in qualitative research and storytelling.
-She lives in Canberra on Ngunnawal and Ngambri country with her partner and two children.
+Andra Putnis is an Australian writer working to tell powerful stories to help us better understand our world and each other.
+Andra is committed to sharing her experience with, and passion for, memoir, family history and narrative non-fiction storytelling.
+She has appeared on ABC national and local radio and been a part of many writing workshops over the years discussing tips and how to avoid pitfalls and make progress.
+She completed a Bachelor of Arts / Laws at the Australian National University majoring in History in 2001 and is finalising a Masters Degree specialising in qualitative research and storytelling.
+She lives in Canberra on Ngunnawal country with her partner and two children.

 Previous